grycap/ansible-role-kubernetes/README.md

 	kube_install_metrics: false
 	# Flag to set the nginx ingress controller to be installed
 	kube_install_ingress: false
-	# Flag to set the kubeapps UI to be installed
+	# Flag to deploy the ingress controller in the master node
-	kube_install_kubeapps: false
+	kube_ingress_in_master: false
-	# KubeApps chart version to install (or latest)
-	kube_kubeapps_chart_version: "7.3.2"
 	# Extra options for the flannel plugin
 	kube_flanneld_extra_args: []
 	# Enable to install and manage Certificates with Cert-manager